Kingslayer9988/bgo_holding/documentation/NOS.md

 ## Personal Opinion and things that i saw:
 - First of all my job should be done by a woman because 4/8 h I lsten to gossip about other partners.
-THIS IS VALID FOR WY AS WELL its a goddamn free for all ☠️☠️☠️ (ask people what this fat guy came screaming about and why?)
+THIS IS VALID FOR WY AS WELL
+    - its a goddamn free for all ☠️☠️☠️ (ask people what this fat guy came screaming (FNOS) about?)

+- NOS-People (Logistics-Office) are way nicer and more accepting of me (surley still enogh weirdness)

+- Will actually listen to what i have to say if Helmuth/Alex approves.

+- leadership seems fucked up mister m seems not very grounded maybe cocaine-cowboy type of guy.

+- People their seem not lazy but rather overworked = logistics office

+- People dont think they are wizards there because they can press buttons. (ps: I saw the fastest typing lady in history of my life)

+- Good and Simple solutions got found in 2 days.
+There will be no Papers in WY and if I can take enogh Cargo-Zones Helmuth can go enjoy life.

 - 💡 Helmuth => This Guy is quite litterally the backbone of this whole company it seems.
+    - 💡 Super smart and very humble and good humor.
+No bullshit type of guy.
-    - 💡 Super smart and very humble.
-Defenitly the best Dispatcher that I have ever seen working.
-(Who did they not send me also too this one?)
+    - 💡 Defenitly the highest useful Disatcher++ that I have ever seen working.
+(Why did they not send me also too this one to learn)
-    - 💡 People are a family there ofcourse sending someone that cant do half of them with 2x 💵💵 and tells them they are dumb is crazy.
+    - 💡 People are a family there ofcourse sending someone that cant do half of them with 2x💵 and tells them they are doing things wrong is crazy.
-    - 💡 Whatever happens with this Company-hatered this guy always had a solution and always takes one for the Team.
+    - 💡 He will litterally do 3 or more Jobs just to see someone he wants to help happy.
-    - 💡 I think me and him can do great work together - He is better in his Job than everyone I saw in WY.
+    - 💡 I think me and him can do great work together - What he can I cant and I can try make his tech problems easier.
-    - 💡 He litterally plans Tours faster in his Head then i can do it with Software.
-    - 💡
-    -
-    -
+    - 💡 still ~10y till pension without him it cant work with him it can - Everybody underestimates what he does drastically
+    - 💡 Does it the old way but gets ~ 800% of the work done with like 120% of the workhours of someone else (This are numbers that are estimated even low)
+    - 💡 The 2nd Guy i meet in this Company that is not entiteld for some random ass reason that has nothing to do with real life.

 ## Vorproduktion
 - Im Regel bei **📅 Terminverschiebungen durch kunden wird Prod.**